nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 	> * Newly added event named 'arts workshop' with duration from 2pm to 3pm on next Monday
 	> * Newly added event is selected in both event list panel and calendar panel

-2. Adding an event with end duration
-> To type: `add arts workshop 2 /to next monday 2pm`
-	> * Newly added event named 'arts workshop 2' with duration from 1pm to 2pm on next Monday
-	> * Newly added event is selected in both event list panel and calendar panel

-3. Adding an event with description
+2. Adding an event with description
 > To type: `add arts workshop 3 /desc at AS7-01 /from next friday 2pm /to next friday 6 pm`
 	> * Newly added event named 'arts workshop 3' with description 'at AS7-01' with duration from 2pm to 6pm on next Friday
 	> * Newly added event is selected in both event list panel and calendar panel

-4. Adding an event with description (Flexible Ordering)
+3. Adding an event with description (Flexible Ordering)
 > To type: `add arts workshop 4 /from next friday 2pm /desc at iCube Auditorium /to next friday 6 pm`
 	> * Newly added event named 'arts workshop 4' with description 'at iCube Auditorium' with duration from 2pm to 6pm on next Friday
 	> * Newly added event is selected in both event list panel and calendar panel

-5. Undo recently added event
+4. Undo recently added event
 > To type: `undo`
 	> * Newly added event named 'arts workshop 4' with description 'at iCube Auditorium' with duration from 2pm to 6pm on next Friday is removed